 You should build and maintain these systems as part of your obligations as a regulated firm.
 Some firms will also be required to comply with the Money Laundering Regulations.

-The approaches that you should take involve assessing the risks that your business may be used for the purposes of financial crime and then mitigating those risks effectively through:
+The approaches you should take involve assessing the risks that your business may be used for the purposes of financial crime and then mitigating those risks effectively through:

 - identifying your customers